arthurvinx/seriation/README.md

 Protein-protein interaction network data can be downloaded from [STRING](https://string-db.org/).
 You may choose to download the information with the subscores per channel and tune your filters.
 The input must be a file containing two columns, no header, with rows composed by the IDs of two proteins that interact with each other.

 ## Outputs
 Two text files will be saved in the association file directory, one containing the prefix "energy_" detailing the ordering process, and one containing the prefix "ordering_" (this will be your ordered list).
 The lower the final energy, the better the ordered list.
-To improve the outputs, I suggest to increase the number of Monte Carlo steps to 20000.
+I suggest to increase the number of Monte Carlo steps to 20000 to improve the outputs.

 This repository contains an [example of the output produced by this software](output/ordering_362663.protein.links.900.v11.0.txt) for the *Escherichia coli* PPI network.